OSGP/Documentation/Architecture/Technical-overview/ProtocolLayer.md

 #### infra
 This package contains all the code for communication through JMS (Platform) and Networking (Device).
 - messaging: Contains the JMS Messages, MessageListeners, MessageSenders and MessageProcessors.
-- networking: contains the classes that are responsibel for connecting to a device using a certain protocol.
+- networking: Contains the classes that are responsibel for connecting to a device using a certain protocol.

 #### services
 Services used to check the request status.